How do I charge my hydrogen water bottle?

 5. Once full, unplug from the wall first, then the bottle.

-📌 Tip: Always use the manufacturer’s recommended charger to avoid damage.
+📌 Tip: Always use the manufacturer’s recommended charger and cable to avoid damage.

 💧 2.
 Hydrogen Charging (Infusing the Water)